On Brauer-Kuroda type relations of S-class numbers in dihedral extensions: Class number relations - main results

-\end{cor} \begin{proof} We only need to establish that the $p$-part of the quotient $\prod_i w(F^{H_i})/\prod_j w(F^{H_j'})$ is trivial.
-If $p\neq 2$ then this is true in general as observed by Brauer \cite[\S 2]{Bra-51}.
-If $p=2$ then $w(F^H)=w(F^{HN})$ and the latter vanishes is relations by exactly the same argument as in the proof of Theorem \ref{thm:noPInReg}. \end{proof}
+\end{cor} \begin{proof} We only need to establish that the $l$-part of the quotient $\prod_i w(F^{H_i})/\prod_j w(F^{H_j'})$ is trivial.
+If $l\neq 2$, then this is true in general as observed by Brauer \cite[\S 2]{Bra-51}.
+If $l=2$, then $w(F^H)=w(F^{HN})$ and the latter vanishes in relations by exactly the same argument as in the proof of Theorem \ref{thm:noPInLambda}. \end{proof} \begin{rmrk} One could also deduce both Corollaries directly, without using Theorem \ref{thm:noPInLambda}, from the work of Boltje and of Bley and Boltje on Mackey functors (see e.g. \cite[Corollary 2.4]{Bol-97} or \cite{BB-04}) combined with the proof of Proposition \ref{prop:normalSgpCycQuo}. \end{rmrk}